 Platelet storage pool disorder; Glanzmann's thrombasthenia; Bernard-Soulier syndrome; Platelet function defects - congenital

-Congenital platelet function defects are bleeding disorders that cause reduced platelet function, even though there are normal platelet numbers.
+Congenital platelet function defects are bleeding disorders that cause reduced platelet function.

-Most of the time, people with these disorders have a family history of a bleeding disorder:
+Most of the time, people with these disorders have a family history of a bleeding disorder, such as:

 - Bernard-Soulier syndrome occurs when platelets lack a substance that sticks to the walls of blood vessels.
+Platelets are typically large and of reduced number.
 This disorder may cause severe bleeding.

 - Glanzmann thrombasthenia is a condition caused by the lack of a protein needed for platelets to clump together.
+Platelets are typically of normal size and number.
 This disorder may also cause severe bleeding.